 Health Care Theme

 Emergency departments (EDs) experience a large volume of patients that present with a wide range of COVID-19 symptoms.
 Patients with COVID-19 often present to EDs early in their disease course, when symptoms are highly variable and the risk of future decompensation is highest.
 ED clinicians need to make fast decisions around patient dispositions, often with limited data.
-The large variation in outcomes--from uneventful recovery to hospitalization, ICU admission, and death--has meant that some patients discharged from the ED will later return requiring more intensive care.
+The large variation in outcomes--from uneventful recovery to hospitalization, intensive care unit admission, and death--has meant that some patients discharged from the ED will later return requiring higher levels of care.
 Thus, there is an urgent need to quickly assess patient risks and allow for a more informed decision-making process in the ED.

-- Iteratively develop a concept map using mixed methods, which will serve as the ontology categorizing predictive factors for COVID-19 ED returns and inform ML model development.
+- Iteratively develop a concept map using mixed methods, which serves as the ontology categorizing predictive factors for COVID-19 ED returns to inform ML model development.

 - Develop and evaluate ML algorithms predictive of ED return risk for COVID-19 patients.

-- Prospectively validate a CERST using real-time data.
+- Prospectively validate a COVID-19 ED return screening tool, CERST, using real-time data.